prashant-80/DSA_module/README.md

 This is one stop packege where you can find all the relevant data structure like linkedlist, stacks, Queues , Heaps etc along with a lot of algorithms like BubbleSort,QuickSort,insertionSort,mergeSort,BinarySearch,LinearSearch,SelectionSort etc.

+To install this package : Run command npm i advancedalgo_dsa
 '''

 const Dsa = require('advancedalgo_dsa');